alabaster-sexington/game-prototype/README.md

-This is a GitHub repository for the game prototype developed in Unity.
+This is a GitHub repository for a game prototype developed in Unity.
 More information will be added here at a later time.

 Game Developers: Thomas Kountouris / Jonathan Williams